alirezaabbaszadeh/IEEE-FX-Forcasting/README.md

 Run `make ci` locally to mirror the pipeline before opening a pull request.

+## End-to-end reproduction script

+Run `./scripts/reproduce_all.sh` from the repository root to provision the Conda environment, execute the multi-run training workflow, launch the calibration and statistical analysis CLIs, and rebuild `paper_outputs/` from scratch.
+The script clears any existing `artifacts/` and `paper_outputs/` directories so run it on a clean machine (or throwaway workspace) when validating a release.
+Pass `--no-conda` when Conda is unavailable (e.g. in CI) and `--smoke` to execute the shortened regression workload.
+Additional Hydra overrides can be forwarded after `--` just as you would with `python -m src.cli`.

 ## Artifact directory layout

 Running `make train-smoke` now executes the multi-run training pipeline and populates